aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 The following code example demonstrates how to modify the position of the right tab stop in TOC related paragraphs.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ModifyATableOfContents-ModifyPositionOfRightTabStopInTOC.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tableofcontents-ModifyATableOfContents-modifyPositionOfRightTabStopInTOC.java" >}}

 ## Removing a Table of Contents from the Document